 If you have been promised a monthly return or payment on an investment in a development project, you should ask where the cash for the payment will be coming from while the project is being developed and is not producing any income.

-3. Mortgage investment entity
+Mortgage investment entities

 A mortgage investment entity (MIE), also commonly referred to as a mortgage pool or mortgage investment corporation, is a mortgage financing business that pools money raised from investors to lend to borrowers.